amphitheatre-app/charts/README.md

   helm install my-amphitheatre amphitheatre/amphitheatre
 ```

-The command deploys WordPress on the Kubernetes cluster in the default
+The command deploys Amphitheatre API Server on the Kubernetes cluster in the
-configuration.
+default configuration.

 ### To uninstall the chart: